aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_01_FirstOrderDerivative_and_Slicing.md

 <img width="600px" src="../figures/onesideDiff1_2.png">

-We can now construct a second order discretized operator throughout the domain by using the above two expressions at the boundary nodes.
+We can now construct a second-order discretized operator throughout the domain by using the above two expressions at the boundary nodes.
 Our complete computation of the second-order accurate first-order derivative then looks like (for the sake of completeness, we repeat the whole code here):

 ```python
 nx = 80          # number of grid points (coarse grid)